Potatoes. Like an F150 pickup truck, they’re everywhere you look.

-It’s not that I don’t like potatoes; I do.
-Like most of you, I grew up eating baked potatoes and mashed potatoes, French fries and hash browns.
+It’s not that I don’t like these starchy roots; I do.
+Like most of you, I grew up eating them mashed and baked, sliced into French fries and served alongside scrambled eggs and toast as hash browns.
 When hasselbacks emerge from the oven, crusty and golden, garlicky and soft, I’ll be the first to spoon half a dozen onto my plate.

-Because when I’m standing in the produce section, faced with the choice of either a bag of hearty Idahos or their long and orange counterparts, the sweet potatoes win every time (well, the sweet potatoes or the yams, to be more clear, because the differences between the two have never struck me as important enough to change the way I use them).
+When I’m standing in the produce section, faced with the choice of either a bag of hearty Russets or their long and orange counterparts, the sweet potatoes win every time (or the yams, to be clear, because the differences between the two have never struck me as important enough to change the way I use them).

-So when our CSA delivers Tennessee-grown heirloom fingerlings and about a dozen new potatoes in our biweekly box, the part of me that roots for underdogs rejoices.
-See, Potatoes, I think while I stack them in the pantry, we do like you, too!
+So, when our CSA delivers Tennessee-grown heirloom fingerlings and about a dozen new potatoes in our biweekly box, the part of me that likes to root for underdog rejoices.

-And then, since the return of potatoes to our kitchen warrants something special and celebratory, something both pretty to look at and delightful to eat, we make a tian: a combination of thinly sliced rounds with sauteed onions and garlic, chicken broth, Pecorino and a slow bake.
+And then, since the return of these humble root vegetables to our kitchen warrants making something special and celebratory, something both pretty to look at and delightful to eat, we make a tian: a combination of thinly sliced rounds with sauteed onions and garlic, chicken broth, Pecorino cheese, and a slow bake.

 New Potato Tian